Skip to main content

 In Rust, a future can be dropped.
 When it's dropped, its async code stops executing in an await point.
 This is called cancellation.
 It's a implicit exit mechanism.
 The control flow of it is not obvious in code.

 Note it cancels the future, not the IO.
-Cancelling a future just prevents the async code from running.
+Cancelling a future just stops the async code from running (and drop related data).
 The already-done IO operations won't be cancelled.
 (The written files won't be magically rolled back.
 The sent packets won't be magically withdrawn.)

-Cancellation not the only implicit exit mechanism.
+Cancellation is not the only implicit exit mechanism.
 Panic is another implicit exit mechanism.
-And in the languages that have exceptions (Java, JS, Python, etc.), exception is another implciit exit mechanism.
+And in the languages that have exceptions (Java, JS, Python, etc.), exception is another implicit exit mechanism.

 However, exceptions and panics are often logged, but future cancel is often not logged.
 Although panic is implicit code control flow, it's often explicit in logs.
 It's easy to debug because it's visible in log.
 But a future cancel by default logs nothing.
 Debugging future cancel issue is much harder than debugging panics.